 Scott has worked as a coach, including time spent as a swimming instructor, and knew that coaching would be key to ownership.
 Mentorship was a key driver for Spotless’ innovation program, and that’s had more dividends than just good ideas.
 As employees learn how to develop business cases, present their ideas to executives and clients, and refine their concepts in clear language, they’re upskilling and becoming more engaged with their work.

 On both its innovation platform and in its presentation, the Spotless team avoids jargon, acronyms, and other obstacles to understanding.
 Common language engages more employees and encourages more sharing as people know what is being said.

 Scott notes that she knew the program was a success when the company no longer had to market it.
 After it launched and got enough momentum, she was able to track how often ideas came in and were developed.

 These are only a few examples of what Scott and her team have learned.
-Listen to the whole interview on IdeaScale Nation, and learn more about the process of innovation.
-Then, get the Innovation Starter Kit to begin your own innovation project.
+Listen to the whole interview on IdeaScale Nation, and learn more about the process of repeatable innovation: A Chat with Spotless.
+To learn more contact us today.

 Powerful innovation starts as an idea.
 Launch your IdeaScale community today